 Until recently, literally no one enlisted in the military to defend speech they disagreed with.
 The myth that they was initially concocted as psychological warfare against the Soviets, and later adopted by various interest groups to advance their agendas:

 - Beginning in the 70’s, it was adopted by the Left to justify radical liberal provocations deleterious to social cohesion.

 - After 9/11, libertarians adopted it as a defense against war-mongering neocons.

 - After Obama got erected, it was weaponized by largely Jewish “conservative” authors and talk show hosts to justify inciting violence on college campuses in order to sell ghostwritten books.

-For better or worse, this propaganda’s author– almost certainly a middle-aged bureaucrat in a small cubicle in a dusty government basement in like, Maryland or something, 60 years ago– never lived to see the decades of arguing between retards that his idea wrought.
+For better or worse, this propaganda’s authors never lived to see the decades of arguing between retards that their deceit wrought.